The myth of finding your purpose

 - What if your purpose is to gently heal all self-injury?
 And by doing so, to become a mentor and role model for others to do the same.

 - What if your purpose is to release all shame and feelings of unworthiness?
 Guess what you’ll find behind those feelings?
-Vulnerability.
-Roll out the red carpet for the V word because vulnerability is where your true strength and glory resides.
+Vulnerability—where your true strength and glory resides.

 - Shall we talk about perfection?
 Yes, I think we must.
 What if your purpose is to teach yourself that there is no such thing as perfection and that your never ending pursuit of it is destroying your life and your relationships.
 Let it go.